 - The executable and supporting files for the XenApp server agent.
-These are available as described in Creating the Staging Database on page 210. - The XenApp Server (on which the XenApp server agent is installed) requires: - .NET version 4.5 or greater - · PowerShell 2.0 or greater. - A staging database that can run in a convenient Microsoft SQL Server instance.
+These are available as described in Creating the Staging Database on page 215. - The XenApp Server (on which the XenApp server agent is installed) requires: - .NET version 4.5 or greater - · PowerShell 2.0 or greater. - A staging database that can run in a convenient Microsoft SQL Server instance.
 For example, this may be a database running on the inventory beacon, or on the XenApp Server hosting the XenApp server agent, or on your central operations databases for FlexNet Manager Suite.
-For more about the requirements for this database, see Creating the Staging Database on page 210. - An inventory beacon (or multiple if required) that collects Active Directory data for the domain(s) where your XenApp Server(s) are located. - An inventory beacon (possibly the same as in the previous point) that can connect to your staging database and upload the inventory to the central FlexNet Manager Suite database. - If you are using XenApp 6.x with the recommended EdgeSight server, an inventory beacon (almost invariably the same one as in the previous point) that can connect to the EdgeSight database. - If you are using XenApp 7.6 or later, an inventory beacon (usually the same one) that can connect to your XenDesktop database, and uploaded the imported data to your central operations databases.
+For more about the requirements for this database, see Creating the Staging Database on page 215. - An inventory beacon (or multiple if required) that collects Active Directory data for the domain(s) where your XenApp Server(s) are located. - An inventory beacon (possibly the same as in the previous point) that can connect to your staging database and upload the inventory to the central FlexNet Manager Suite database. - If you are using XenApp 6.x with the recommended EdgeSight server, an inventory beacon (almost invariably the same one as in the previous point) that can connect to the EdgeSight database.